SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 [HTTP Handlers][doc-cloud-code-http-handler].

-## Creating Cloud Code from Scratch
+## Creating Cloud Functions from Scratch

-At a minimum, you need a git repository with the `__init__.py` file for the cloud code to initialize itself.
+At a minimum, you need a git repository with the `__init__.py` file for the Cloud Functions to initialize itself.
 You can import other files from `__init__.py` as seen in the example we used.

-The following bash commands create a `cloud-code` git repository directory with a `__init__.py` file importing codes from `hello_world.py`, which is ready for a "hello world" cloud code deployment.
+The following bash commands create a `cloud-code` git repository directory with a `__init__.py` file importing codes from `hello_world.py`, which is ready for a "hello world" Cloud Functions deployment.

 ```bash
 # create and initialize new git repository `cloud-code`